 17 Troubling Things Narcissists Do When Relationships End

-• They can refuse to accept the breakup, not give you closure, or use guilt or flattery to make you stay.
+• They refuse to accept the breakup, don’t give you closure, use guilt or threats to make you stay.

 • They react poorly to breakups, often becoming combative, passive-aggressive, and hostile.

-• They can resort to stalking or harassment to maintain control over their ex-partner.
+• Narcissists can resort to stalking or harassment to maintain control over their ex-partner.

 1. The Narcissist Will Blame You For Everything